AutoNFS: Automatic Neural Feature Selection: The proposed model

 \subsection{Task network}

 To learn the optimal mask, we need to verify whether it is informative for the underlying task (e.g. classification).
-To this end, we first apply a mask $m$ to the input example $x$, by the element-wise multiplication $x_m = m \odot x$.
+To this end, we first apply a mask $m$ to the input example $x$, by element-wise multiplication $x_m = m \odot x$.
 Next, we feed a task network $g: \R^D \to Y$ with $x_m$ to obtain the final output $g(x_m)$.
-By applying a typical loss function $\loss_{task}(y; g(x_m))$, e.g. cross-entropy or mean-square error, we quantify the importance of features selected by $m$.
-Additionally, to encourage the model to eliminate redundant features, we penalize the model for every added feature by:
+The relevance of features selected by $m$ is quantified by the cross-entropy or mean-square loss denoted by $\loss_{task}(y; g(x_m))$.
+Furthermore, to encourage the model to eliminate redundant features, we penalize the model for every added attribute by:

 The complete loss function is then given by: